Yousofkhaled/N-Puzzle-Solver/README.md

 # N-Puzzle-Solver
-N-Puzzle solver using A* Algorithm
+N-Puzzle solver using A* Algorithm which calculates the minimum number of moves needed to solve the puzzle